 The forests in northern Brandeburg are full of remains of military regimes.
 Not visible at first glance and hidden in the idyllic natural reserve of Barnim, there are countless bunkers and abandoned military sites from the time of National Socialism, the Red Army and the National People’s Army (NVA).

 A walk between the remains of the Koralle Bunker and its adjunct structures still sketches the life of the soldiers during the Second World War.
 Soldiers hiding in fear underground, eating their food from the same plates that are now broken and dirty next to the other remains of history.
 These mental images undoubtedly give this series a touch of drama, destruction and transience.

-The composites of this series have been recovered from northern Brandenburg.
-I first discovered the bright, white tableware sticking out sharply from the dark earth.
-It was only later that I found the rest of the German army’s apparent dump site.
+First I discovered the bright white dishes that protruded sharply from the dark earth.
+It was only later that I found the rest of the landfill site filled with countless German artefacts.

 Through the cleansing process, I wish to mutate the objects’ narrative into something completely different, giving them a parallel meaning for their existence and working to diminish and disengage them from their original purpose.
 Ordnung! is the transition from war to art.